With an estimated 30,000 coyotes currently living in Illinois, like it or not, coyotes are a permanent fixture in Oak Park.

 - Keep garbage stored securely.
 While coyotes are not likely to eat garbage, they may be to be attracted to the rodents that feed on it.

-More detailed information on coyotes is posted online.
+More detailed information about coyotes is posted online.